trivago/cluecumber/maven/README.md

 When invoking the reporting, you can now pass this property via the `-D` option:

 ```
-mvn cluecumber-report:reporting -DsomeProperty="this is cool" -D...
+mvn cluecumber:reporting -DsomeProperty="this is cool" -D...
 ```

 __Note:__ If you don't pass this property, Cluecumber will ignore it and not show it in the report.